William E. Lori

 William Edward Lori (born May 6, 1951) is an American Catholic prelate who has served as archbishop of Baltimore in Maryland since 2012.

-Lori previously served as bishop of Bridgeport in Connecticut from 2001 to 2012, and as an auxiliary bishop of the Archdiocese of Washington in the District of Columbian from 1995 to 2001.
+Lori previously served as bishop of Bridgeport in Connecticut from 2001 to 2012, and as an auxiliary bishop of the Archdiocese of Washington in the District of Columbia from 1995 to 2001.
 He has been vice-president of the United States Conference of Catholic Bishops (USCCB) since 2022.

 Biography

 Education

 William Lori was born in Louisville, Kentucky, on May 6, 1951, to Francis and Margaret Lori.
 He attended the Seminary of Saint Pius X in Erlanger, Kentucky, receiving a Bachelor of Arts in 1973.
 He then earned a master's degree from Mount Saint Mary's Seminary in Emmitsburg, Maryland, in 1977.

 Priestly ministry

 Lori was ordained to the priesthood by Cardinal William Baum on May 14, 1977, for the Archdiocese of Washington.
 After his ordination, Lori was assigned as a parochial vicar at St. Joseph Parish in Largo, Maryland, from 1977 until 1982.
 He earned a Doctor of Sacred Theology from the Catholic University of America in Washington, D.C., in 1982.
 That same year, Cardinal James Hickey named Lori as his theological advisor, a role Lori maintained until 2000.

 Lori also served as the director of ecumenical affairs for the archdiocese from 1982 to 1986 and as Hickey's priest–secretary from 1983 until 1994.
 In 1994, Hickey appointed Lori as his chancellor, vicar general, and moderator of the curia.
 In early 1995, Lori was serving as archdiocesan spokesman when the archdiocese removed four priests from ministry.
 The priests had confessed to sexually abusing an altar boy years earlier.